Global Medical Insurance for Expats in the USA

 If an employer does not provide health coverage or the coverage is inadequate, most individuals purchase international medical insurance themselves.

 A federal Medicare program is available for retirees.
-There is also Medicaid, which is federal medical aid for the poor.
+There is also Medicaid, which is a federal medical aid program for the poor.

 The Cost of Medical Coverage for Expats in America

 Premiums, or the cost of the medical coverage, are based on some factors including country of origin, age, medical history, etc. It is advised to have more comprehensive insurance for US medical coverage because it can cost a lot, but the costs of not having it can be much higher.
 For example, the tests and scans doctors often run are costly and typically not covered by budget medical insurance plans.

 Are all Individuals or Expats Living in the United States Subject to the Individual Shared Responsibility Provision?

 The shared responsibility provision is part of the Affordable Care Act, also known as Obamacare.
 In short, if you do not have a compliant plan you may have to pay a penalty which would be deducted from future tax returns.

 Any non-resident aliens, including international students on F, J, M and Q visas (and certain family members of students) are not subject to the individual mandate for their first 5 years in the U.S. All other J categories (teacher, trainee, work and travel, au pair, high school, etc.) are not subject to the individual mandate for 2 years (out of the past six).

 Details: All U.S. citizens living in the United States are subject to the individual shared responsibility provision as are all permanent residents and all foreign nationals who are in the United States long enough during a calendar year to qualify as resident aliens for tax purposes.
 This category includes nonresident aliens who meet certain presence requirements and elect to be treated as resident aliens.
 For more information see Pub.
 519. More: Shared Responsibility from the IRS (See Question 11)